Band AKA

+The Band AKA were an American male vocal/instrumental group who had a number of chart hits during the early 1980s.

+Background

-The Band AKA were an American male vocal/instrumental group of session musicians based in Los Angeles, California who were active during the 1980s.
-The membership of The Band AKA was fluid throughout their existence and essentially they were creation of their producer and songwriter Jaeson James Jarrett.
+Band AKA has been described as an American male vocal/instrumental of session musicians based in Los Angeles, California who were active during the 1980s.
+The membership of The Band AKA was fluid throughout their existence and essentially they were the creation of their producer and songwriter Jaeson James Jarrett.